sandover/sandover.github.io/content/index.md

 If you want to:
 - use software to rapidly solve a problem
-- retool a software team or production process
+- retool a software team or software production process
-- coach your product or engineering team for what's next
+- coach your product or engineering team for the era of AI-driven software creation

 ...reach out to me via LinkedIn.